vduseev/jekyll-dry/README.md

 # jekyll-dry

-Set of Jekyll plugins to implement DRY (Don't Repeat Yourself) principle while writing documentation using Jekyll.
+Jekyll plugin that helps you to implement the DRY (Don't Repeat Yourself) principle while writing documentation using Jekyll.

 ## Plugins in the set